 Funding vital research to find new treatments for neuroblastoma and improve existing treatments.

 Neuroblastoma is a cancer that mainly affects young children and babies.
-It is usually treated with chemotherapy, radiotherapy, surgery and immunotherapy but, while success rates have improved, the mortality rate remains high.
+While survival rates have improved, the mortality rate remains high.
 Relapse is common and is very hard to treat successfully.
-About 100 children develop neuroblastoma every year in the UK, making it the most common solid tumour suffered by children, and probably the deadliest of all childhood cancers.
+About 100 children develop neuroblastoma every year in the UK.

 Neuroblastoma UK aims to:

 - The primary activity of the charity is to provide funding for the best neuroblastoma research projects through a rigorous grant assessment process.

 - Organising a biennial Neuroblastoma Research Symposium bringing the UK funding, research and clinical communities together with international experts for presentations, discussion and collaboration.